jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

     |-- registerServiceWorker.js
 ```

-{% include tweet_quote.html quote_text="Instead of duplicating the component code across features in your project, implement the component from a central source like a component library." %}
+{% include tweet_quote.html quote_text="Instead of duplicating the component code across features in your project, implement the component from a central source, like a component library." %}

 Let's go ahead and create these folders and files: